What type of rental properties and what areas do you manage?

 MLS – Your rental property data is entered in the Wasatch Front Regional Multiple Listing Service giving access to over 6,000 other Realtors and Renters.

-All Salt Lake City MLS for rent listings are now available to home searchers through the various public gateways, such as UtahRealEstate.com, PropertyPond.com and the KSL.com website
+All “For Rent” listings are now available to home searchers through the various public gateways, such as UtahRealEstate.com, PropertyPond.com and the KSL.com website

-INTERNET LISTINGS – Our available homes for rent in the Salt Lake City area are posted online complete with photos, videos, maps and property details for the convenience of those searching for a new home.
+INTERNET LISTINGS – Our available homes for rent in Utah are posted online complete with photos, videos, maps and property details for the convenience of those searching for a new home.

-LEASING LOCATORS – We make all of our listings available to the many Lease Locator companies in Salt Lake City.
-These non-Realtor companies specialize in helping tenants find apartments, duplexes and homes for rent in Salt Lake City and the surrounding areas.
+LEASING LOCATORS – We make all of our listings available to the many Lease Locator companies in Utah.
+These non-Realtor companies specialize in helping tenants find apartments, duplexes and homes for rent throughout the area.

 WORD OF MOUTH / REFERRALS – Current and past tenants, friends of our tenants, referrals from other agents that we network with.

 CORRECT PRICING – Even the best and nicest homes will not lease quickly if overpriced.
 We make sure your rental home is priced according to current market conditions.

 THOROUGH PREPARATION – Even the best located and well-priced rental homes will not lease quickly if the rental home is not in top showing condition.
 Homes for rent along the Wasatch Front absolutely must show well and have an attractive “curb appeal” or they may sit empty for extended periods.
 Part of our job as property manager is to make sure your rental home is presented in a clean and attractive condition so that it will attract a good tenant.

 What, specifically, do you do to qualify a tenant after they have applied to rent my house?